Madic-/Sway-DE/README.md

 ## Custom Sway configuration

-In git all config/sway.d/99_*.conf files are ignored.
-You can add your own configuration there.

-Alternatively you can create a folder with the hostname of your device and put device specific configuration in there.
+You can add your own sway configuration by creating a folder with the hostname of your device and putting your specific configuration in there (recommended).

 ```bash
 mkdir -p $HOME/.config/sway/$(hostname)
 ```

+Alternatively all config/sway.d/99_*.conf files are ignored in git.

 ### Device specific configuration